Nimble provides short term credit solutions to cover you when you're caught short.

 - Nimble claim to be a reliable lender.
 Nimble has been providing short term loans since 2005 and have built up a good business reputation.
 They are also easy to contact, which is important for borrowers.

 - Your repayment options are limited.
 Your repayments are based on your pay frequency and are not as flexible when compared to other loan providers.
-Generally you have to have the loan repaid within one month, with a maximum loan term of 365 days.
+Generally you have to have the loan repaid within a short period, with a maximum loan term of 365 days.

 - There is a range of high fees.
-These types of loans have much higher fees and interest rates charged for borrowing when compared to credit cards and personal loans.
+These types of loans have much higher fees for borrowing when compared to credit cards and personal loans.
 You need to consider these fees and charges if you are using Nimble Loans often and whether it would be more cost-effective to get a credit card or longer term personal loan.

 What fees will you be charged?

-Nimble loans come with a set fee structure so you know exactly how much you will have to pay.
+Nimble Small Loan comes with a set fee structure so you know exactly how much you will have to pay.
 When you borrow, your total repayment amount will be the amount you borrow plus an establishment fee of 20% and a monthly fee of 4%, both calculated off the principal amount.

 Things to avoid